Why a compliance-based mindset will fail

 Align your cyber strategy with business outcomes

-While it can be easy to look at risk management activities through a technology or IT perspective, you may be fighting an uphill battle presenting this to non-technical executives and team members.
+While it can be easy to look at risk management activities from technology or IT perspectives, you may be fighting an uphill battle presenting this to non-technical executives and team members.
 Aligning your cyber strategy and investment in tools with business processes and outcomes allows you to collaborate with other members of the c-suite and the board.
 This alignment shifts the stance of cyber from a hindrance to a means to effectively achieve objectives, furthering business growth and innovation.
 Start by analyzing your most recent risk assessment and asking yourself what identified risks you’re investing the most time and effort in mitigating.
 What are the disruptions caused by those risks if left unprotected?

-Presenting the risks of the organization in a business context empowers non-IT executives and opens up the way the organization manages risk to beyond just technical members.
+Presenting the risks of the organization in a business context empowers non-IT executives and opens up the way the organization assesses and understands risk to beyond just technical members.
 The sharing of knowledge helps the entire organization recognize that security is an organization-wide effort that everyone must be aware of and participate in.
 This shift also allows non-technical business leaders to make more informed strategic decisions for their own business units within the context of digital risk.

 Propagate a risk-aware, risk-engaged culture